 Something for the Foodies

 Macau’s unique history can be identified in the local culinary experiences on offer.
-The blend of European past and Asia come together in the region’s wealth of restaurants.
-You can choose from Portuguese eateries or a selection of Asian restaurants, including Chinese cuisine, Japanese foods and even steakhouses.
+The blend of European past and Asia comes together in the region’s rich restaurants.
+You can choose from Portuguese eateries or Asian restaurants, including Chinese cuisine, Japanese foods and even steakhouses.
 Authentic flavours and local produce are used to craft dishes at the best restaurants in town.
-If you prefer other European dishes, then they are not hard to find.
+They are not hard to find if you prefer other European dishes.
 Italian and Irish establishments have been opened recently to cater to the demographics of most tourists.

 Grand Casino Culture